eloj/radix-sorting/README.md

 we can still use the LSB implementation as-is.
 The trick is to map the keys onto the unsigned integers.

-We have seen the use of a function (e.g `key_of`), first in order to generalize sorting to different types of input records, and secondly as a means to sort in multiple passes by down-shifting the key.
-This function is sometimes refered to as a _key-extraction_ function.

-I'll use the term _key-derivation_ function instead, because we're not only extracting different parts of a key; using this function to manipulate the key in different ways, _to derive a sort key_, is how we're able to handle signed integers, floating point keys, and chose a sort order.
+I'll use the term _key-derivation_ for this, because we're not only extracting different parts of a key; using this function to manipulate the key in different ways to derive a sort key is how we're able to handle signed integers, floating point keys, and chose a sort order.

 ### <a name="ordering"></a> Sort order